OUR JOURNEY SO FAR

 Stage 1: 2012

-It all began in 2011 with the launch of the Viable Campaign to save Plymouth Airport.
-In 2012 the campaign received over 38,000 signatures in support of keeping Plymouth Airport safeguarded as an aviation space.
+It began in 2011 with the launch of the Viable campaign to save Plymouth Airport.
+In 2012 the campaign received over 38,000 signatures in support of keeping Plymouth Airport safeguarded as an aviation site.

 Stage 2: 2015

-By 2015 the conversation changed from saving the airport to reopening the airport, so together with our supporters, we raised £21,521 and launched FlyPlymouth with intentions of acquiring and reopening Plymouth Airport.
+By 2015 the conversation moved on from saving the airport to reopening the airport.
+Together with our supporters, we raised £21,521 and launched FlyPlymouth with intentions of acquiring and reopening Plymouth Airport.

-During the Examination in Public, a planning inspector will decide whether the policy to allocate the airport for aviation use is sound and FlyPlymouth’s plans will form part of the evidence on which this will be decided.
+During the Examination in Public, a planning inspector will assess the the policies safeguarding the airport for soundness.
+FlyPlymouth’s plans will form part of the evidence on which this will be decided alongside the evidence of the City Council and their aviation consultants Arup.

 We are confident, as is Plymouth City Council, that the Plymouth Plan has been properly created and is formed of sound policy based on good evidence.
 Therefore, we expect a favourable outcome.

-However, we won't be sitting on our laurels: FlyPlymouth intends to participate in the Examination in Public and ensure that the case for aviation is well structured and delivered by the very best experts and barristers.
-That will require funding which we are raising with this crowdfund.
+However, we won't be sitting on our laurels: FlyPlymouth intends to participate in the Examination in Public and ensure that the case for aviation is well structured and supported by the best experts.

 The Examination in Public is the hinge that Plymouth Airport rests on.
-If approved, the land must be operated as an airport.
+If supported, the site must be valued as and operated as an airport.
 Without approval, Plymouth could lose its airport once and for all.

 WHAT WILL A REOPENED AIRPORT LOOK LIKE?